conan-io/docs/integrations/qmake.rst

    [generators]
    qmake

-It will generate a ``conanbuildinfo.pri`` file that could be used for your qmake builds.
+It will generate a ``conanbuildinfo.pri`` file that can be used for your qmake builds.